mdlacasse/Owl/README.md

 Medicare premiums, rules for 401k including required minimum distributions, maturation rules for Roth accounts and conversions, social security rules, etc.

-There are three ways to run Owl:
+There are three ways to run Owl (from easiest to more complex):

-- **Streamlit Hub:** Run Owl remotely as hosted on the Streamlit Community Cloud at [owlplanner.streamlit.app](https://owlplanner.streamlit.app).
+1- **Streamlit Hub:** Run Owl remotely as hosted on the Streamlit Community Cloud at [owlplanner.streamlit.app](https://owlplanner.streamlit.app).

-- **Docker Container:** Run Owl locally on your computer using a Docker image.
+1- **Docker Container:** Run Owl locally on your computer using a Docker image.
 Follow these [instructions](docker/README.md) for using this option.

-- **Self-hosting:** Run Owl locally on your computer using Python code and libraries.
+1- **Self-hosting:** Run Owl locally on your computer using Python code and libraries.
 Follow these [instructions](INSTALL.md) to install from the source code and self-host on your own computer.